Community Cat Programs Training Playbook

 The following describes workforce needs, internal and/or external resources, and any other additional steps that should be taken into consideration for successful program implementation.
 Necessary components of CCPs include:

-- Local ordinance that supports or, at the very least, does not work against community cat programs (pilot programs are an exception)
+- Local ordinances that support or, at the very least, do not work against community cat programs (pilot programs are an exception)

-- Agency-wide training on implementing and operating the program
+- Agency-wide training on implementing/operating the program and mitigating nuisance complaints in the community

 - Team lead or point person for the program (and contact information being readily available)